-The Minneapolis Foundation also makes grants to support specific projects or programs that are highly aligned with the Foundation’s Key Drivers and Key Results.
-This includes programs that meet community needs, as well as capacity building activities that will enhance the nonprofit’s ability to achieve its mission, increase the scale of its operations, and deliver services more effectively.
+These grants support specific projects or programs that are highly aligned with the key drivers and results in our focus areas.
+These include programs that meet community needs, as well as activities that will enhance the nonprofit’s ability to achieve its mission, increase the scale of its operations, and deliver services more effectively.

 You can learn more about this opportunity by visiting the funder's website.

-- Finally, an eligible organization must be operated and organized so that it does not discriminate in the hiring of staff or provision of services on the basis of race, religion, gender or gender identity, sexual orientation, age, nation of origin or disability.
+- Additionally, an eligible organization must be operated and organized in a way that does not discriminate in the hiring of staff or provision of services on the basis of race, religion, gender or gender identity, sexual orientation, age, national origin or disability.

 - The Minneapolis Foundation does not fund:

 - Replacement of public sector funds

 - Production of housing units